codenamecoffee/Movie_Shop_Azure_Devops/README.md

 ## 📄 License

+This project is released under the [MIT License](LICENSE) for all code and content in this repository, unless otherwise noted.

+> **Note:** The `testing/` folder contains its own license file (`testing/LICENSE.txt`) provided by the training program.
+> Please refer to that file for specific terms regarding the testing framework and related materials.

-This project is for educational purposes as part of the **School of Software Engineering** program.
-For more information, see `testing/LICENSE.txt`.
+This project was developed as part of the **School of Software Engineering** program for educational purposes.

 <br>